COMPREHENSIVE EYE CARE AND EYE EXAMS in The Woodlands

 - other physical illness or disease

 The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor's instructions.
 Consult with our The Woodlands optometric team for personalized recommendations to correct vision issues and help a child succeed.

 What Happens During An Eye Exam?

-Our eye doctor in The Woodlands, Texas, will check your vision thoroughly to provide you with an accurate prescription.
-If you wear eyeglasses or contact lenses, your visual acuity will be assessed both with and without your corrective lenses.
+Our eye doctor in The Woodlands, Texas, will check your vision thoroughly to ensure you're seeing as clearly as possible.
+If you wear eyeglasses or contact lenses, this includes checking your visual acuity both with and without your corrective lenses, to ensure your prescription is correct.

 We will ask you to read from a basic eye chart, which tests your eyesight to see if you're visual acuity is 20/20.
 We'll also use a phoropter to check carefully for astigmatism, nearsightedness, and farsightedness.
 For this, your eye doctor will ask you to look through a series of lenses, and you'll need to give feedback on which ones give the clearest vision.
 While doing this, our eye doctor will use a retinoscope to observe how light focuses on your retina with each of the different lenses.